-To ensure a timely and reliable experience for all our customers, we maintain reasonable limits for the number of email messages that users can send and receive.
+To ensure a timely and reliable experience for all our customers, we maintain reasonable limits on the number of email messages that users can send and receive.
 All limits are rate-based, meaning a certain number of messages or recipients are allowed in a certain timeframe.
 If the limits are exceeded, continued attempts will either be deferred or rejected by the hosted email platform.
 These limits are applied to both incoming (receiving) and outgoing (sending) email.

 Sending Restriction: Domains/Aliases